floweredscarf/su25/labs/lab08/index.md

 If running in IntelliJ, you will need to use Run > Edit Configurations > Program Arguments to add the command line arguments.

-### Useful `Utils` Functions

-For this lab and Gitlet, we provide you with a `Utils` class that has many useful helper functions for file operations.
-Some of the methods that you may find useful are:

--   `writeContents` - writes out strings/byte arrays to a file
--   `readContentsAsString` - reads in a file as a string
--   `readContents` - reads in a file as a byte array
--   `writeObject` - writes a serializable object to a file
--   `readObject` - reads in a serializable object from a file.
-You can get a `Class` object by using `<Class name>.class`, e.g. `Dog.class`.
--   `join` - joins together strings or files into a path. e.g.
-    `Utils.join(".capers", "dogs")` would give you a `File` object with the path of `.capers/dogs`

 ### Command-Line Testing